 Most afternoons I caught up on writing, listening to podcasts and reading all the e-book PDFs I downloaded from my favourite sites but never read.

 6:30pm – This is optional temple time.
 It’s not expected that volunteers go but they are welcomed.
 I tried to show up on time the first few days only to find out that 6:30 temple often starts at 7:15 or later.

-8:00pm – Dinner, it’s a bit late so it’s a light dinner.
+8:00pm – Dinner, it’s a bit late so it’s a light dinner finished with local Peru fruit.
 The first few nights I was famished at 8pm but I adapted quickly and didn’t mind eating so late without snacking.

 9:00pm – Bed.
 I know I’m a loser but I was constantly seduced by being able to sleep 10 hours AND wake up early.
 Plus there was no lure of alcohol or parties so sleep was the most attractive option.